holepunchto/hyperswarm-secret-stream/README.md

 #### `s.setKeepAlive(ms)`

 Send a heartbeat (empty message) every time the socket is idle for `ms` milliseconds.
-If not timeout is set, this also sets the timeout to `2 * ms`, meaning each message has `ms` milliseconds to arrive.

 #### `keyPair = SecretStream.keyPair([seed])`